-Environmental Services has completed design on a project to extend the public sewer system in NW 24th Avenue between NW Thurman and NW Raleigh streets.
+Environmental Services will begin construction the week of April 8, 2019, on a project to extend the public sewer system in NW 24th Avenue between NW Thurman and NW Raleigh streets.
 The project will construct 248 feet of mainline public sewer pipes, 3 manholes, and 75 feet of service laterals, which will connect private properties to the new public sewer.
 This project will provide public sewer service to a new development and resolve nonconforming sewer connections for three properties.

 The project will construct two sewer extensions in NW 24th Avenue – one south of NW Thurman Street and another south of NW Savier Street.

-The construction schedule is currently uncertain.
-Once construction begins, the project will take about two months to complete.
+Construction will begin the week of April 8, 2019.
+The project will take up to two months to complete.
 General work hours will be from 7 a.m. to 6 p.m., Monday through Friday, and Saturday if needed.

 Crews will install mainline public sewer pipes using open trench excavation.
 It will be necessary to dig a trench in the street to install the pipes.
 Crews will construct sewer service laterals using a trenchless method to avoid an existing telecommunications line and other utility conflicts in the public right-of-way.

 After sewer construction, crews will backfill the trenches and apply a temporary asphalt patch.
 After all work has passed inspection, crews will return to restore the patched trenches with a fresh new asphalt surface.

 For details about sewer construction methods and photos, click here.